deepaksatna/NVIDIA-cuOpt-on-OCI-EV-Fleet-Optimization-Framework/README.md

 ## About

-This repository provides a complete framework for deploying and benchmarking **NVIDIA cuOpt** on **Oracle Cloud Infrastructure (OCI)** for Electric Vehicle (EV) fleet optimization.
-Developed as part of the **AI Center of Excellence (AI CoE)** initiative, this framework demonstrates enterprise-grade GPU-accelerated route optimization capabilities.
+This repository provides a complete framework for deploying and benchmarking **NVIDIA cuOpt** on **Oracle Cloud Infrastructure (OCI)** for Electric Vehicle (EV) fleet optimization, this framework demonstrates enterprise-grade GPU-accelerated route optimization capabilities.

 ### Framework Purpose